exercism/go/exercises/allergies/README.md

 To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `-bench`
+If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
-flag:
+flags:

     go test -v --bench . --benchmem